 For example, you could use pictures of how people might behave if they’re attracted to your child.
 The pictures might show a person leaning forward to hear what your child says, touching your child’s hair, laughing at her jokes, touching her arm or inviting her to do something together.

-On the other hand, you might also need to explain that smiling at your child and talking to him doesn’t always mean that the other person is romantically interested.
+On the other hand, you might also need to explain that if someone smiles at your child and talks to him, it doesn’t always mean that the other person is romantically interested.
 The person might just be being friendly.

 Visual supports are a good idea too.
 These might include photos or drawings showing how people might behave when they’re not interested.
 The images might be of people looking, moving or turning away, folding arms or not answering when your child talks to them.